Colin-Fredericks/hx-js/README.md

 - Download HTML version ✅
 - Prefilled text ✅
 - Automatic new slot from old file (for 2nd drafts) ✅
+- Adjustable default height for editor ✅
-- Notification when you're running out of space
+- Notification when you're running out of space ✅ (sort of)
 - Accessibility audit
-- Adjustable default height for editor
 - Handle empty menus

 ### Future Improvements